awfixer/awfixer/README.md

 The OS for what comes next

 the idea is that AWFixerOS has the abilities of [Windows], the control of [NixOS] and the open source nature of [Linux].
 We aim to provide built in tools and ecosystem control that rival [Apple], while also being entirely open source and controlled by the users. (i will expand on this later)

+## SuperEngine (no link for this one, yet.)

+The idea behind SuperEngine is sort of simple, yet very complicated at the same time.
+It serves to be a game engine for games in places like "The Oasis" in the Ready Player One movie.
+Which is needed for something that I am building.

 ## [AWBorg]